jamesfulford/td-token/README.md

 Visit https://localhost:8000 (http*s* is important).
 Click login.

-Login with your TD brokerage account (_not your developer account on developer.tdameritrade.com_).
+Login with your Login with your TD brokerage account (_not your developer account on developer.tdameritrade.com_).
+Make sure you login with the userid of the account you wish to trade with.
+If one login has multiple accounts (Individual, Cash/Margin, ROTH Ira, etc.), you can provide the account id later (when making API calls).

 When prompted, grant your app access by clicking "Allow".